bobbicodes/nes-lisp-mml/README.md

 # nes-lisp-mml

 This is a tool for programmatically composing NES music.
-Songs are built using a dialect of the Lisp programming language, connected to a custom text editor.
+Songs are built using a dialect of the Lisp programming language, running in a live interpreter connected to a custom text editor.
 It is conceptually similar to [MML](https://en.wikipedia.org/wiki/Music_Macro_Language) (Music Macro Language), but benefits from Lisp's structured syntax which facilitates a highly ergonomic style of interactive evaluation.
 The interpreter is based on [MAL (Make-a-Lisp)](https://github.com/kanaka/mal) and closely follows Clojure including its [destructuring syntax](https://clojure.org/guides/destructuring), powerful sequence processing library and macro system.
-This project also aims to provide a more accessible composition environment for those with impaired sight or who otherwise have difficulty with graphical interfaces.
+This project also aims to provide a more accessible composition environment for those with impaired vision or who otherwise have difficulty with graphical interfaces.

 ## Evaluation key bindings